 - My outerwear jackets, all two of them.
-They hang in the closet area of our renovated entryway, but I could hang them in my personal closet if I had to.
+They hang in the closet area of our (also very small!) renovated entryway/mudroom, but I could hang them in my personal closet if I had to.

 - Three pairs of shoes.
-I keep hiking boots and a pair of regular shoes under the bench in the entryway.
+I keep hiking boots and a pair of regular shoes under the bench in the mudroom entry.
 I also keep one pair of shoes next to the sliding glass door in the living room in case I have to step outside quickly.

 You know what else lives in my closet?